tshuenhau/pycnomobile/README.md

 - Themes and color schemes are located under `lib/theme`.
 - The `CustomColorScheme.dart` handles the creation of color schemes (default and whitelabelled)
+  - Basically, the theme is defined and decided here.
+  - This is likely the only file that you will have a need to edit in the future.
 - `GlobalTheme.dart` is responsible for wrapping the color schemes into ThemeData widgets which is required for use by the main MaterialApp widget.

 ## Graphs

 - Graph styling is located in the `SensorLineChart.dart` file
 - uses `fl_chart` library to render the graphs in the "All Graphs" page.
   - link to the library: <https://pub.dev/packages/fl_chart>
-- pre-set axis limits are also located inside under the applyDefaultAxisScales() function.
+- pre-set axis limits are also located inside under the `applyDefaultAxisScales()` function.

 # Controller
 - `TimeSeriesController`